 B.A., Randolph-Macon Woman's College; M.A., Ph.D., Virginia Polytechnic Institute and State University

-Elizabeth Perry-Sizemore is Assistant Dean at Randolph College (founded as Randolph-Macon Woman’s College), where she is also Associate Professor and Chair of the Department of Economics.
 She earned her Ph.D. in economics from Virginia Polytechnic Institute and State University in 2004.
-She is a Phi Beta Kappa graduate of Randolph-Macon Woman’s College
+She is a Phi Beta Kappa graduate of Randolph-Macon Woman's College.

-Dr. Perry-Sizemore advises independent undergraduate research projects in a number of her classrooms, but also engages in student/faculty community-based research collaborations with undergraduate students through paid summer research positions, independent studies, experiential learning opportunities, and her service learning public economics course.
-Currently, she and several students are examining the neighborhood effects of a local non-profit’s efforts to restore condemned residences in Lynchburg, Virginia.
-A number of her students have presented their work to the local community and at regional conferences.
-Others serve as student editors to the IWUER.
+Liz advises independent undergraduate research projects in a number of her classrooms, but also engages in student/faculty community-based research collaborations with undergraduate students through paid summer research positions, independent studies, experiential learning opportunities, and her service learning public economics course.
+Currently, she and several students are working in service to the Tinbridge Hill neighborhood of Lynchburg, Virginia to assess the City Council-approved, neighborhood-owned Growing Tinbridge Hill Neighborhood Plan.
+Earlier student projects included collecting and analyzing data to help inform the goals of the Plan.
+A number of Liz's students have presented their work to the local community and at regional conferences.